Hypotension: Orthostatic hypotension

 Orthostatic hypotension, also called postural hypotension, is a common form of low blood pressure.
 It occurs after a change in body position, typically when a person stands up from either a seated or lying position.
 It is usually transient and represents a delay in the normal compensatory ability of the autonomic nervous system.
 It is commonly seen in hypovolemia and as a result of various medications.
 In addition to blood pressure-lowering medications, many psychiatric medications, in particular antidepressants, can have this side effect.
 Simple blood pressure and heart rate measurements while lying, seated, and standing (with a two-minute delay in between each position change) can confirm the presence of orthostatic hypotension.
 Taking these measurements is known as orthostatic vitals.
 Orthostatic hypotension is indicated if there is a drop of 20 mmHg in systolic pressure (and a 10 mmHg drop in diastolic pressure in some facilities) and a 20 beats per minute increase in heart rate.

 Vasovagal syncope

 Vasovagal syncope is a form of dysautonomia characterized by an inappropriate drop in blood pressure while in the upright position.
 Vasovagal syncope occurs as a result of increased activity of the vagus nerve, the mainstay of the parasympathetic nervous system.
 Patients will feel sudden, unprovoked lightheadedness, sweating, changes in vision, and finally a loss of consciousness.
-Consciousness will often return rapidly once patient is lying down and the blood pressure returns to normal.
+Consciousness will often return rapidly once the patient is lying down and the blood pressure returns to normal.